jbusha/Riki/content/world.md

 title: World
 tags: Places

 The World is a place.
-I live there.
+I live there..